 New Orleans celebrates the 300th anniversary of its founding in 2018.
 The Louisiana Endowment for the Humanities is proud to announce the publication of New Orleans & The World: 1718-2018 Anthology, a collection of essays by leading scholars illuminating the role of the city in major events in U.S. and world history, the economic innovations and cultural expressions birthed in the city that impacted people around the globe, and the succeeding waves of new populations who redefined the city’s shape and society.

-Proceeds from the book will be reinvested into free public programs in New Orleans throughout 2018.
+Through a grant from Union Pacific, LEH will support a series free public programs in New Orleans throughout 2018.